Ireland’s International Festival of Photography & Image Culture.

 What: PhotoIreland Festival: vibrant, friendly, all-inclusive: a festival for all to enjoy.

 When: Every year, for the month of May.

 Why: Celebrates Ireland’s photographic talents – oftentimes only recognised abroad – as well as bringing international practitioners and artists to Ireland.
 The festival highlights, promotes and elevates Photography in Ireland – conferring on it the importance it duly deserves.

-PhotoIreland receives support from the Arts Council of Ireland, Dublin City Council and many other local and international organisations like the European Union Cultural Institutes to run the PhotoIreland Festival.
+A project of PhotoIreland Foundation, the festival receives support from the Arts Council of Ireland, Dublin City Council and other local and international organisations to run the PhotoIreland Festival every year.